Sign-up for OWA Updates

 City of Delaware Stormwater Program

-The City of Delaware has a Small Municipal Separate Storm Sewer Permit (MS4) with the Ohio Environmental Protection Agency which allows the city to discharge stormwater into the Olentangy River untreated.
+The City of Delaware has a Small Municipal Separate Storm Sewer System Permit (MS4) with the Ohio Environmental Protection Agency which allows the city to discharge stormwater into the Olentangy River untreated.
 Delaware’s Public Utilities Department, in an effort to be compliant with their permit, hosts several public outreach and public involvement opportunities year round.
 They host an annual tree planting event, river and stream clean-ups, stream monitoring, invasive species removal, and storm drain labeling opportunities.
 Public Utilities is also the primary organizer of the Northern Olentangy Watershed (NOW) Festival at Mingo Park every June.
 The festival encourages land and water stewardship, especially as it pertains to the Olentangy River Watershed and is free to attend.

-More info: City of Delaware Stormwater Program
+More information: City of Delaware Stormwater Program

 Ohio Department of Natural Resources Scenic Rivers Program